maiahalle/DS105_Group_Final_Project/README.md

 This project explores words used in tweets put out by members of the United States Congress.
 We aimed to explore whether there were any disparities between Republicans and Democrats in terms of words frequently used.

 We used Twitter's API, with elevated access, to gain access to almost 3 million tweets posted in the past 30 days from all 535 legislators in the US Congress.
-We then extracted key words through spacy, excluding certain words (such as prepositions), then grouped them by Twitter handle and then counted the 50 most frequent words used by a given legislator.
+We then extracted key words through spacy, excluding certain words (such as prepositions), then grouped them by Twitter handle and finally counted the 50 most frequent words used by a given legislator.
 We found significant evidence for our hypotheses, with there being significant variations in the language used by members of different parties.
 Some of this difference was predicted in our hypotheses but we also find additional dimensions that we had not predicted.

 The first part of this page highlights our group's motivations to choose this topic.
 Next, we define key questions and our hypotheses that legislators from the same party will use similar words, with Democrats using more rights-based language and Republicans using more traditional-based language.
 Then, we explain our data collection process, followed by our data analysis process.
-Lastly, we highlight our findings and conclusion.
+We then highlight our findings and limitations and then reach our conclusion.

 ## Motivations